cristianedomingues/cristianedomingues/README.md

  ### Hi there 👋.
 Welcome to my profile!

-- 👩‍🦱 I'm a dev student.
+- 👩‍🦱 At the momen I work with market research for the real estate sector.
-- 💻 Currently, learning more about Git, GitHub, Web Developer, DB and Python.
+- 💻 I'm learning more about Git, GitHub, Logic of Programming and Web Developer..

 ## Coding Activity